bbc/peaks.js/README.md

   // Keyboard nudge increment in seconds (left arrow/right arrow)
   nudgeIncrement: 0.01,

-  // Colour for segment start marker handles
+  // Color for segment start marker handles
   segmentStartMarkerColor: '#a0a0a0',

-  // Colour for segment end marker handles
+  // Color for segment end marker handles
   segmentEndMarkerColor: '#a0a0a0',

-  // Colour for the zoomable waveform
+  // Color for the zoomable waveform
   zoomWaveformColor: 'rgba(0, 225, 128, 1)',

-  // Colour for the overview waveform
+  // Color for the overview waveform
   overviewWaveformColor: 'rgba(0,0,0,0.2)',

-  // Colour for the overview waveform rectangle
+  // Color for the overview waveform rectangle
   // that shows what the zoomable view shows
   overviewHighlightColor: 'grey',